commercialhaskell/stack/doc/build_command.md

 ### The `stack build --only-snapshot` flag

-Set the flag to build only snapshot dependencies, which are cached and shared with other projects.
+Pass the flag to build only snapshot dependencies, which are cached and shared with other projects.

 ## Other flags and options